 Farms in Asia have traditionally adopted integrated rice-aquaculture farming, where freshwater fish are reared in the flooded rice cultivation fields.
 Modern technology can open up more integrated systems options, maximizing farmers’ revenue from existing land area.
 China-based Tongwei Group is demonstrating the feasibility of integrating aquaculture and renewable energy production by installing solar panels and wind turbines over ponds.
 By connecting farms to the electricity grid, farmers can sell surplus power for extra revenue and help build a more sustainable, resilient and decentralized power grid.
 This integrated system may be part of the future in Asia, where the population boom and rising standards of living are straining both food and energy supply.

-There are huge opportunities for technology players to enter aquaculture in the Asia-Pacific market.
+There are tremendous opportunities for technology players to address the aquaculture sector in a more efficient and sustainable way in the Asia-Pacific market.
 Several strategic options can help them penetrate faster in the market including offering an affordable leasing option while collecting real-world data, partnering with players at the interface, or increasing their value proposition by integrating with renewable energy systems.
+Within the Alcimed team, we are ready to support you in your innovation & sustainability journey in aquaculture deciphering new opportunities, new technologies, new partners, or defining the go-to-market strategy & accelerate penetration.

 Global Aquaculture, MarketLine Industry Profile (July 2018)